Cosmo-Tech/cosmotech-api-python-client/README.md

 # Examples for each auth method are provided below, use the example that
 # satisfies your auth use case.

-# Configure OAuth2 access token for authorization: AADOAuth2AuthCode
+# Configure OAuth2 access token for authorization: oAuth2AuthCode
 configuration = cosmotech_api.Configuration(
     host = "https://api.azure.cosmo-platform.com"
 )
 configuration.access_token = 'YOUR_ACCESS_TOKEN'

-# Configure API key authorization: ApiKeyAuth
-configuration.api_key['ApiKeyAuth'] = 'YOUR_API_KEY'

-# Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-# configuration.api_key_prefix['ApiKeyAuth'] = 'Bearer'

 # Enter a context with an instance of the API client